Marquette Camping: BOOK Outdoors in the UP Now

-Michigan summers aren’t complete without some form of nature expeditions.
-If you are heading to the Upper Peninsula and want to get your dose of nature, here is my guide for an excellent Marquette camping experience and other areas in the UP.
+Michigan is synonymous with camping and if you haven’t pitched a tent here yet, you need to.
+If you are heading to the Upper Peninsula and want to get your dose of nature, here is my guide for an excellent Marquette camping experience as well as some of the other top areas in the UP.

-Rippling River is by far the best camping experience to be had in Marquette.
-Adjacent to the South Trails bike area, Marquette Mountain Ski resort, and close enough to downtown, Rippling River has it all.
+Rippling River is by far the best camping experience to be had in Marquette for those newer to camping/families.
+Adjacent to the South Trails Bike area, Marquette Mountain Ski resort, and close enough to downtown, Rippling River has it all.
 Choose between: Luxury Cabins, Rustic Cabins, Rustic Tent Campsites, Full Hook Up Campsites and Electric Hook Up Campsites.
 Mini golf and Bar on site!

 Tourist Park is an ideally located campground for quick access to the North Trails network and out of town hiking.
 The campgrounds site right on the Dead River and includes: Hot showers, restrooms, dump stations, grills and drinking fountains.
 There are 110 Campsites and firewood is sold on site!

 2021 Rates at Tourist Park: $18 primitive/tent site, $30 electric, $35 full hook-up